On this page

 You can post a response to the initial prompt or reply to your group member's responses.
 If you want to revisit your responses and replies before you post, you can select Save Draft.

 If you see grading information in the discussion details, your participation counts for a grade.
 Your instructor assigns you a grade for the discussion as a whole, not for each individual post.
+If your instructor associated a rubric with the discussion, select This item is graded with a rubric to display more information.
+You can view the grading criteria before you answer the prompt.

 You can create and edit your posts up until the participation deadline.
 After the deadline, you'll be able to view your posts, but you won't be able to change them.